bwHoloLens2/BayAreaHackathon-Solo-Project-/README.md

-# Welcome to NotesAi! 🎉🎉🎉
+# Welcome to QuikNotez! 🎉🎉🎉

 Hey there!
 Thanks for checking out my project!
 What we have here is a **virtual study room!** 🔥🔥🔥